natezimm/blackjack/README.md

 # Blackjack Game

-Full-stack Blackjack experience pairing a React 18 front-end with a Spring Boot 2.6.6 backend running on Java 11.
+Full-stack Blackjack experience pairing a React 18 front-end with a modernized Spring Boot 3 backend running on Java 21 (LTS).
 The game threads RESTful APIs through Axios so the UI stays in sync with an always-session stateful dealer and wallet.

 ## Highlights
 - **Live balance and betting**: Players start with \$1,000, place bets each round, can forfeit a round, and the backend keeps the current bet, balance, deck size, and double-down flag in the session.